 Adam Wakefield, an indoor market trader, said: "We do need a new building or premises.

-"One of the ideas put forward by the traders was to build units outside, for us indoor people, flatten the indoor building and build us a new modern market for indoor and outdoor traders."'Pack up'
+"One of the ideas put forward by the traders was to build units outside, for us indoor people, flatten the indoor building and build us a new modern market for indoor and outdoor traders."

 However, stall holders Sue and Vic, who run a market wool shop, said: "It's impractical to for us to do our trade outside with the volume of stock we carry.